Traditional games of Sri Lanka

-An Elle player hitting the ball.

 Sri Lanka has several traditional games and sports, many of which are played during the Aluth Avurudda festival.
 Some of these games are similar to other traditional South Asian games.

 Traditional games

 Ankeliya

 In Ankeliya, two horns are attached to a strong tree, and then a rope is thrown across both horns.
 Two teams tug at the opposite ends of the rope until one of the horns breaks off.

 Batta

 Batta is a form of hopscotch in which players must hop through various boxes while moving a stone forward through the boxes.
 Stepping on the ground with a disallowed foot, stepping on the lines between the boxes, or moving the stone into a disallowed area causes a player to lose.

 Gudu keliya

 Gudu keliya is a variation of gilli-danda in which one player attempts to knock a small stick on the ground up into the air by hitting it with a longer stick held in the hand, and then tries to hit the small stick as far as possible.
 Opponents can catch the small stick before it touches the ground to make the hitter lose.